Engineering and Physical Sciences Research Council (EPSRC)

 Medical Research Council (MRC)

-The MRC Confidence in Concept aims to ensure that fundamental science is translated into new therapies, diagnostics and medical devices is central to the MRC mission.
-The CiC scheme aims to accelerate the transition from discovery science to the early stages of therapeutic/biomarker development and de-rsk rapidly projects across the translational lifecycle such that they become eligible for substantial funding bids.
+The MRC IAA aims to ensure that fundamental science is translated into new therapies, diagnostics and medical devices is central to the MRC mission.
+This MRC IAA scheme aims to accelerate the transition from discovery science to the early stages of therapeutic/biomarker development and de-rsk rapidly projects across the translational lifecycle such that they become eligible for substantial funding bids.
 The award provides institutes with locally administered, responsive and flexible funding.
 The projects supported should aim to generate sufficient preliminary data to establish the viability of an approach before seeking more substantial funding.

 Following on from the success of the University of Surrey's EPSRC IAA from 2017 to 2020 and previous rounds, the Engineering and Physical Sciences Research Council (EPSRC) has awarded funding to support a further extension through to March 2022.